 A country residence stands in at least for the outdoor shots of the abandoned institute that features in various sequences.
-The location is outside Vienna at a (private?) estate near Neunkirchen in Lower Austria.
+Unfortunately, the location is outside Vienna at a (private?) estate near Neunkirchen in Lower Austria.

-This late 19th-century coffee house has distinctive red and white patterned upholstery, and you also get a lovely view of its wood and glass entrance.
+This late 19th-century coffee house has distinctive red and white patterned upholstery, and you also get a lovely view of its wood and glass entrance in the episode.

-Max and his father meet in the Burggarten park, which backs onto the Hofburg complex and Albertina art museum.
-You can see the Jugendstil glasshouse at the back of some shots, and the pair sit and talk near the statue of Emperor Franz Joseph (see the photo above).
+You can see the Jugendstil glasshouse at the back of some shots, and the pair sit and talk near the statue of Emperor Franz Joseph.